johanaarstein/dotlottie-player/README.md

 ## Usage

 Add the element `dotlottie-player` to your markup and point `src` to a Lottie animation of your choice.
-If you're working in SSR environments like Next.js or Nuxt.js it's good practice to set reflective booleans (like `autoplay`, `controls` and `loop`) to an empty string instead of `true`, to mimic how the browser treats them.
+If you're working in SSR environments like Next.js or Nuxt.js, it's good practice to set reflective booleans (like `autoplay`, `controls` and `loop`) to an empty string instead of `true` – to mimic how modern browsers treats these values in markup, as opposed to how Node.js treats them.
 This way you avoid hydration errors.

 ```xml
 <dotlottie-player